-The new system of opposition to grant of patent came into force in 2015.
+The opposition to grant of patent came into force in 2015 again.

 Once a decision of revocation was made by JPO, the applicant for the invention may file a litigation against such decision.
-This is an ex parte case and the defendant of said litigation should not be an opponent but the Commissioner of JPO^{22} .
-On the other hand, no appeal shall be filed against a decision of maintenance23.
+This is an ex parte case and the defendant of said litigation should not be an opponent but the Commissioner of JPO23.

+On the other hand, no appeal shall be filed against a decision of maintenance24 by an opponent.